PrinceFroggy/sBot/README.md

 Disclosure: _ xxxx _ /_;-.__ / _\ _.-;_\ `-._`'`_/'`.-' `\ /` | / /-.( \_._\ \ \`; > |/ / // |// ajs \(\ ``

-THIS DOES NOT WORK AS OF SUNDAY DECEMBER 11TH 2016 DUE TO A BLOCK OF CHECKOUT USING .NET CONTROL WEBBROWSER!
+THIS DOES NOT WORK AS OF SUNDAY DECEMBER 11TH 2016 DUE TO A BLOCK OF CHECKOUT USING .NET CONTROL WEBBROWSER; ELSE REST OF PROGRAM WORKS 100%.

 WILL FIX.